 Whilst sales has always been considered a bit of a dark art in "influencing" buyers on what they should buy, customers often have fixed requirements - non-negotiable needs - which must be met.

-If we avoid these elephants, thinking a Jedi-mind-trick can influence the decision, then we are just creating risk in the sale.
+If we avoid these elephants, thinking that the Jedi mind trick can influence the decision, then we are just creating risk in the sale.
 Risk for everyone.

 Transparency & Integrity Can Save the Day (In Advance)

 So what’s the lesson here?
-I have thought a lot about this over the last few weeks, as we really liked the house.
+I've thought a lot about this over the last few weeks, as we really liked the house.

 I would have appreciated the transparency and openness, which would have given us some scope to qualify and decide.